Showing posts with label Red label. Show all posts

 Bazardaize Beef.

-Restaurants looking to attract customers that appreciate quality, depth of flavor, and texture may put the Boeuf de Bazas (also called Boeuf Bazadais) on the menu.
+Restaurants looking to attract customers who appreciate quality, depth of flavor, and texture may put the Boeuf de Bazas on the menu.
 The cattle go to market when no younger than 36 months—an optimal age for natural marbling.
+Their name comes from the town of Bazas, located just 70km (43 miles) from Bordeaux, France.

-The breed carries the prestigious and publicly accepted Label Rouge, red label, and IGP (Indication Géographique Protégée) certifications so whether prepared as a steak, stew, or roast you’ll taste the difference.
+The breed carries the prestigious and publicly accepted Label Rouge, red label, and IGP (Indication Géographique Protégée) certifications, so whether prepared as a steak, stew, or roast and you’ll taste the difference.

 Label Rouge

-The breed developed over 800 years ago from Aquitaine and Spanish cattle and are easily recognizable.
-In the Middle Ages they were primarily raised for milk and draft work as the only cattle raised for beef belonged to the aristocracy.
-However, the tractor ended the need for draft oxen and by 1970 only around 700 certified Bazadais cattle remained; the breed was on the verge of extinction.
-Then, local farmers joined together and the Bazadaise breed made a comeback and was commercially reintroduced some thirty years ago.
-Today they are prized for their exceptional meat and high-quality milk.
+The breed developed over 800 years ago from Aquitaine and Spanish cattle and is easily recognizable.
+In the Middle Ages, they were primarily raised for milk and draft work, as all cattle raised for beef belonged to the aristocracy.
+However, the tractor ended the need for draft oxen, and by 1970, only around 700 certified Bazadais cattle remained; the breed was on the verge of extinction.
+Then, local farmers joined together, and the Bazadaise breed made a comeback and was commercially reintroduced some thirty years ago.
+Today, they are prized for their exceptional meat and high-quality milk.

-Their name comes from the town of Bazas, located just 45 km (28 miles) from historic town of Bazas just 54km, (28 miles) from Bordeaux, France.
-A town festival is held every year in February named the Fête des Boeufs Gras ( the Festival of the Fat Oxen), it celebrated the fattened Bazadaise stock and their meat.
-If you are close to Bordeaux and want to enjoy a local celebration and local menus contact the Tourist Information Office in Bazas for the dates.
+A Bazas town festival is held every year in February, named the Fête des Boeufs Gras (the Festival of the Fat Oxen), which celebrates the fattened Bazadaise stock and their meat.
+If you are close to Bordeaux and want to enjoy a local celebration and local menus, contact the Tourist Information Office in Bazas for the exact dates.
 The same office will provide information on the Landes de Gascogne Regional Natural Park.

 The Fête des Boeufs Gras de Bazas